Please find a full transcript below:

 Susan: Yes.
 But I would imagine that they would offer, they probably could not discriminate, women versus men.
 They might do it for maybe new to the FileMaker –

 Susan: Yeah.
-Yeah, and as a non-profit who is seeking to encourage women in the tech business, we can absolutely discriminate.
+Yeah, and as a non-profit that is seeking to encourage women in the tech business, we can absolutely discriminate.
 That’s what it’s created for.
 But no, I don’t believe it would affect what we did.
 If they did it that’s great.
 Then more people get to go.
 I love that.

 Matt: That’s cool.
 Where’s the link to –